caiqizh/PolyU_COMP/README.md

 1. Please **do not** submit course lecture slides.
 2. Please **do not** submit exam papers.
-3. We **encourage** submissions of assignment code, write-ups, lab work, project files, personal summaries, and any other materials that do **not** involve copyright issues.
+3. We **encourage** submissions of assignment code, write-ups, lab work, project files, and any other materials that do **not** involve copyright issues.
+4. **Personal summaries and course experience sharing are especially encouraged!**

 ---